 Hi!
-I’m John, and I’m happy to be joining the team here at Poly Chicago.
-I’ve been namelessly referenced a few times as “Caroline’s husband,” so whatever you may think of that guy, that’s me.
+I’m Josie, and I’m happy to be joining the team here at Poly Chicago.
+I’ve been namelessly referenced a few times as “Caroline’s wife,” so whatever you may think of that girl, that’s me.

 Caroline has already told much of the beginning of my poly story.
 This is more or less the version I break out at parties and Meetups whenever I’m asked how I came to consider myself poly.
 I enjoy talking about it, and using my favorite line about “getting on a plane monogamous and getting off the plane poly.”
 But it’s not the full story, and it doesn’t capture why identifying as poly is important to me.